nbirnel/eugene-or-police-fire-ems-call-logs/README.md

 [releases](https://github.com/nbirnel/eugene-or-police-fire-ems-call-logs/releases)
 page.

+`.zip` files contain subdirectories for each year and month;
+`.csv.zip` files contain the entire dataset as one `csv`.

 ## Setup

 If you want to run the code yourself, be warned that it is a slow process.